How can fisheries contribute more to a sustainable future?

 Associate Professor at Department of Psychosocial Science, University of Bergen

 Rouven Doran is an expert in climate psychology and works with social influence, sustainable tourism, sustainable consumption, and perceptions about climate change.

 I work with adaptation as a tool to build models that scale mechanisms at the individual level to population-level patterns and evolutionary outcomes.
 Topics of interest include mating systems, fishing-induced evolution, life history theory, and algorithms for modelling evolution.

 I am quantitative (marine) ecologist with a strong interest in evolution and global change ecology.
 I enjoy thinking broadly, to link data with theory and models, and I find interest in diverse biological disciplines.

-I am an evolutionary ecologist with a strong interest in global change biology.
+I am an evolutionary ecologist with a strong interest in global change ecology.
 My research has mainly focused on understanding how environmental changes, and particularly climate change, affect animals that live in seasonal environments.
 I also have an interest in sustainable use of marine resources and work on several topics relevant to the Sustainable Development Goals.

 Professor at Umeå University, Sweden

 Agneta Andersson is an expert on marine microbial ecology.
 Her careful observations from the Baltic Sea include seasonally resolved datasets that include the bacterial community, which will be key when validating models.

 Researcher at RISE Research Institutes of Sweden

 Sara Hornborg is an expert in life cycle assessment and ecological risk assessment of seafood production systems, both farmed and wild-caught.
 Her research also includes broader sustainability assessments including the human dimension.